 Yellow Sub is a cool hang-out, literally, as it’s one of the only bars in Siem Reap with air-con.
 There’s a pool table upstairs and a long line of expat Beatlemaniacs at the bar down below.
 There’s even a rooftop bar for breezier evenings.

 Numerous arguments have broken out over which is the best Indian restaurant in Siem Reap, with each establishment fiercely defended by its favoured patrons.
 One name that keeps coming up is Dakshin’s, renowned for its more classical takes on Indian cuisine.
 The deliciously hot and spicy food is tempered by the air-con.

 There are plenty of shopping opportunities on The Lane as well.
-Blush Boutique is home to a sweet blend of clothing, cosmetics, jewellery, and accessories, much of it made in Cambodia.
+Sui Joh is home to a mix of colours and hapiness.
+Items include scarves, bags, and men and womens clothing, all made in Cambodia.
 And look, there’s Yellow Sub – don’t tell us it’s not time for another quick drink!